parveenj/screenplay/_LICENSE.md

 This license can be terminated if you breach it.
 If that happens, you must stop making copies of or distributing the End Product until you remove the theme from it.

-JekyllThemes.io retains ownership of the theme, but grants you the license on these terms.
+JekyllThemes.io retains ownership of the theme, but grants you the license on these terms